-The city of Fresno is within the San Joaquin Valley Air Basin, which is under the jurisdiction of the San Joaquin Valley Air Pollution Control District (SJVAPCD).
+San Joaquin Valley AIR POLLUTION CONTROL DISTRICT District (SJVAPCD).
 The District has regulatory authority over certain stationary and industrial GHG emission sources and provides voluntary technical guidance on addressing GHGs for other emission sources in a CEQA context.
 District initiatives related to GHGs are described below.